ChipSeek: Optimizing Verilog Generation via EDA-Integrated Reinforcement Learning: Experiment

-As shown in Figure \ref{fig:rewards}, the rewards designed in Section \ref{method} steadily increase with training steps.
-The rise in format reward indicates that the model has learned to apply chain-of-thought reasoning before code generation.
+As shown in Figure \ref{fig:rewards}, the rewards designed in Section \ref{sec:rewards} steadily increase with training steps.
+The rise in format reward indicates that the model has learned to apply chain of thought before code generation.
 The increase in Verilog code reward reflects the model's improved chip design capability during reinforcement learning, including enhanced syntax correctness, functional correctness, and PPA performance.
 This upward trend in rewards provides preliminary evidence for the effectiveness of our method.